mikeshultz/mikeshultz.com/content/security/certbot.md

 Tags: letsencrypt, linux, ssl, tls, lighttpd, certbot
 Slug: setting-up-lets-encrypt-with-lighttpd-and-certbot
 Authors: Mike Shultz
-Summary: Finally gotting around to updating my previous post on Let's Encrypt and lighttpd
+Summary: Finally getting around to updating my previous post on Let's Encrypt and lighttpd

-Finally gotting around to updating my previous post on [Let's Encrypt](https://letsencrypt.org) and lighttpd.
+Finally getting around to updating [my previous post](/setting-up-lets-encrypt-with-lighttpd.html) on [Let's Encrypt](https://letsencrypt.org) and lighttpd.
 I'll assume you're generally familiar with both.
+This time, however, we're going to use the much easier to use(and automate) [`certbot`](https://certbot.eff.org/), privided by the extraordinary [EFF](https://www.eff.org).

-**NOTE**: If you have a full Web cluster, load balancer, or something behind a firewall, please consider going the traditional route of getting a certificate.
+**NOTE**: If you have a full Web cluster, load balancer, or your server is behind a firewall, please consider going the traditional route of purchasing a certificate.
 It won't waste Let's Encrypt's resources, and you'll have a much easier time getting it setup.

+**NOTE**: If you're on a different distro than I am, some of the paths in these commands may be a little different.  *Run random commands from a Web site responsibly.*

 ## Install